Aditya-Rai/Aditya-Rai/README.md

 ###

-<p align="left">I am a AI/ML Engineer with 6 months of experience for now.
+<p align="left">I am a AI/ML Engineer with 1.5 years of experience for now.
 Love to code and learn new things everyday in the field of Artificial Intelligence and Machine Learning.</p>

 ###